AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 Keywords:
 - `animation` declares an animation under a canvas, which renders frames using a frame block indefinitely or finitely depending on (cycle_count/frame_count) properties
 - `every` specifies delay in seconds between every two frame renders
-- `frame` a block that can contain Shape DSL syntax that is rendered dynamically with variables calculated on the fly
+- `frame {|index, cycle_var| }` a block that can contain Shape DSL syntax that is rendered dynamically with variables calculated on the fly
-- `cycle` a property that takes an array to cycle into a second variable for the `frame` block
+- `cycle` an optional property that takes an array to cycle into a second variable for the `frame` block
 - `cycle_count` an optional cycle count limit after which the animation stops
 - `frame_count` an optional frame count limit after which the animation stops
 - `started` a boolean indicating if the animation is started right away or stopped waiting for manual startup via `#start` method